redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 app.listen(8080)
 ```

-Now, finally, we can add our routes to create, read, update, and delete persons.
+Now we can add our routes to create, read, update, and delete persons.
 Head back to the `person-router.js` file so we can do just that.

 ### Creating a Person

-We'll create a `Person` first as you need to have persons in Redis before you can do any of the reading, updating, or deleting of them.
+We'll create a person first as you need to have persons in Redis before you can do any of the reading, writing, or removing of them.
 Add the PUT route below.
-This route will call `.createAndSave` to create an `Entity` from the request body and immediately save it to the Redis:
+This route will call `.createAndSave()` to create a `Person` from the request body and immediately save it to the Redis:

 ```javascript
 router.put('/', async (req, res) => {